-Odorous house ants, also known as sugar ants, are 1/16 to 1/8 long, black or dark brown and emit an unpleasant smell when crushed, similar to rotten coconut.
+Odorous house ants, also known as sugar ants, are 1/16 to 1/8 long, black or dark brown, and emit an unpleasant smell when crushed, similar to rotten coconut.
 They’re drawn to sweets and meats, so they’re most often found in the kitchen.
 Due to their nocturnal nature, it can be extremely difficult to locate where their nest is located in your home.
 While they can bite, they don’t cause much pain.

 Carpenter Ants are among the largest species of ants, measuring from 1/4 to 1/2 of an inch, though the queen can reach up to 1 inch in length.
-This type of ant resides in moist, decaying, or hollow wood.
-They tunnel through wood to create their nests, which can result in significant structural damage to your home.
+This type of ant resides in moist, decaying, or hollow wood and tunnels through the wood to create its nests, which can result in significant structural damage to your home.

 Pavement ants are often found outside along driveways and sidewalks, but they can also migrate indoors in search of food.
 They can overrun your trashcan, compost bin, outdoor garden, and even pets bowls.

 What Causes Ants in The House?

 Ants are always searching for food and water.
 If they find either in your home, they’ll tell their entire colony about it.
 Matters as small as a leaky faucet, crumbs on the floor, spilled juice on the countertop, or forgotten pet food can act as a beacon for ants.
 Once a food source has been found, the ants will establish an ant trail, carrying the food back to the colony.
 Chances are, if you can identify the source of the ant infestation, you can get rid of the ants.
 However, this isn’t always the case.

 How to Prevent Ants in Your Home